ane/ane.github.io/_includes/me.md

-I'm a Finnish&ndash;French software engineer living in Jyväskylä, Finland.
+I'm a software engineer living in Jyväskylä, Finland.
 I work at [Qvantel](http://www.qvantel.com).

 This is my website.
 There's a blog, which is mainly about programming and software.
 For a bit of